jsFame/api.scheduler.nas/README.md

 ## Description

-Scheduler RESTFul API Server built using , TypeScript, Prisma, Graphql and PostgreSQL.
+Scheduler RESTFul API Server built using NestJS, Prisma, REST and PostgreSQL.

 Built with ❤️on top of